 A radionuclide is an atom (element) with an unstable nucleus (core).
-The Navy tests for ROCs at Parcel G. These ROCs are present in soil due to minerals in the Earth, nuclear fallout, and historical shippard activities.
+The Navy tests for ROCs at Parcel B. These ROCs are present in soil due to minerals in the Earth, nuclear fallout, and historical shippard activities.
 To ensure the safety of shippard neighbors, the Navy monitors air for ROCs upwind and downwind of active construction sites.
 Air samples are collected on filters over 24 hours.
 The air sample filters are sent to an offsite laboratory for analysis.

-Graphs air monitoring at HPNS from October 2 through December 14, 2023 for six identified ROCs are provided below.
-These include cesium-137, plutonium-239, radium-226, strontium-90, thorium-232, and uranium-235.
-Results from lab analyses are shown.
+Graphs for air monitoring at HPNS from December 2023 through March 2024 for five identified ROCs are provided below.
+These include cesium-137, cobalt-60, plutonium-239, radium-226, and total strontium Results from lab analyses are shown.
 They are compared to action levels (or remedial goals) defined in Navy Work Plans as approved by EPA and DTSC.
-No exceedances in ROCs in air were reported at HPNS from October 2 through December 14, 2023.
+No exceedances in ROCs in air were reported at HPNS in December 2023.
 Note that in the graphs below, concentrations not detected at or below the reporting limit are graphed as being equal to zero.
+Data from one week in December 2023 are presented because radiological analysis was only performed when the Navy worked in radiologically-impacted areas.